The University of Mississippi – DEPARTMENT OF PSYCHOLOGY – FACULTY RESEARCH

 Dr. Schulenberg’s research interests include clinical-disaster psychology, perceived meaning, purpose in life, positive psychology, and psychological assessment.
 He conducts workshops and provides training on disaster preparedness, psychological first aid, disaster response, meaning and purpose in life, resilience, and posttraumatic growth.
 He is also the Director of the University of Mississippi’s Clinical-Disaster Research Center (UM-CDRC), an integrated research, teaching, and training center with emphases in disaster mental health and positive psychology.

 Carrie Veronica Smith, Ph.D.
-University of Houston – Instructional Associate Professor
+University of Houston – Assistant Professor

 Dr. Smith’s research falls into three main areas: (a) The role of the self and motivation in people’s close relationships, including friendships and romantic and sexual relationships, frequently through the lens of Self-Determination Theory, (b) Situational and individual/personality determinants of perceptions of daily experiences, including social interactions and sexual interactions, and (c) The influence of sex, gender, and sexism on social perception and interaction.